fenkicorp/calm-dental-care/_fees/plan.md

 You will have access to a 24 hour, 365 day worldwide dental emergency helpline, which will endeavour to find an English speaking dentist to assist you.

-<h3>Any questions?</h3>

-If you have any questions about our plan, please contact our reception team who will be happy to provide further information and guidance.

-<p class="font-italic">Terms within this page are subject to change without notice</p>

 <h3>What does the supplementary insurance cover?</h3>